St Robert's Church, Pannal

 St Robert's Church, Pannal, North Yorkshire, England, also known as St Robert of Knaresborough Parish Church, is a Grade II* listed building.
-A 13th-century wooden church dedicated to St Michael was rebuilt in sandstone in the 14th century by monks of the Trinitarian Order from Knaresborough Priory.
+A 13th-century wooden church dedicated to St Michael was rebuilt in sandstone in the 14th century by friars of the Trinitarian Order from Knaresborough Priory.
 It was perhaps then that it was rededicated to Robert of Knaresborough.
 Its nave was rebuilt in the 18th century, restored in the 19th and remodelled in the 20th.
 Extensions were added in the 20th century.
 It is a parish church, and the vicar also serves the Church of St Michael and All Angels, Beckwithshaw.

 Location

 The church stands on Main Street in the historic core of the village of Pannal, at about 85 metres above sea level.
 Pannal is a "straggling linear" village among farms, woods and former quarries.
 The crenellated church tower is a significant landmark locally.
 The church stands opposite Pannal Hall, which from 1724 was the seat of the Bentley family: landowners whose memorials line the walls of the chancel.
 The Bentleys had the right to church tithes and the duty to maintain the chancel.